 - a.
-Whether or not there is a bylaw in the community prohibiting such services - Whether or not the service will interfere with the flow of traffic - c.
-Whether or not there have been complaints from residents or businessmen complaining of noise nuisance or an interference with normal business.
+Whether or not there is a bylaw in the community prohibiting such services - b.
+Whether or not the service will interfere with the flow of traffic - c.
+Whether or not residents or businessmen have complained of noise nuisance or an interference with normal business.

-2. Being heard
+2. Being Heard